JahnviPaliwal/Soccer_Player_Re-Identification/README.md

 - Improve ID assignment using context-aware features (e.g., surroundings, KNN-like matching).
 - Explore deep learning models for enhanced accuracy.

-## Company & Assignment Information

-This assignment was provided by Liat.ai
-The goal is to develop a robust football player tracking system using machine learning and computer vision techniques.

 ## Contact